Nuru (massage)

 Nuru massage (Japanese: ぬる, nuru "slippery") is a form of erotic full-body massage that originated in Japan.
 It is characterized by the use of a water-soluble, slippery gel that allows extensive skin-to-skin contact.
-The giver glides their body over the receiver's body to create a sensual experience.
+The giver glides their naked body over the receiver's body to create a sensual experience.

 Nuru gel is traditionally made from seaweeds high in fucoidan, such as Sphaerotrichia divaricata.
 However, modern nuru gels are typically made with sodium polyacrylate.

 Etymology and origins

 The Japanese word nuru (ぬる) means "slippery" or "slimy".
 The practice is reported to have emerged in the 1990s in Yokohama, associated with soapland establishments.
 From there, it spread in Japan and later gained international attention.

 Technique

 Nuru massage is typically performed on a waterproof mattress or vinyl sheet.
 A gel, often derived from seaweed extracts, is applied to both participants to enable smooth body gliding.
 Unlike therapeutic massage, it is designed primarily as an erotic and sensual experience rather than for medical or anatomical benefit.